Health & social care misconceptions

 Everybody is dependent on the specialist skills of healthcare professionals at some point (even if it’s only when they are born).
 Not everybody becomes directly involved with social care initiatives.
 However, everyone is likely to encounter the many social issues that require the hard work of social care professionals.
 Careers in health and social care are some of the most important in the world.
 These employees not only help people on an individual basis, but make a difference to society as a whole.

 Understandably, the key word to consider when contemplating a career in this sector is ‘care’.
 People who work in this sector truly care about helping other people.
-Without that level of concern and desire to make a difference, it is impossible to be a superstar of the health and social care world.
+Without that level of concern and desire to make a difference, it is impossible to succeed in the health and social care world.

 In order to thrive in these careers, you need to have the ability to build relationships with patients and service users.
 It is essential that people trust you, and therefore patience, friendliness and fantastic communication skills are needed.
 These careers are some of the most rewarding you can pursue, but can also be the most challenging emotionally.
 You certainly need to be genuinely compassionate and caring, but you need to be thick-skinned too.